 It is from this sliding of two rulers that the name slide rule is derived.

-Slide the top more to the right to see multiplication by 8:
+Below is a working version: slide the top more to the right to see multiplication by 8:

 Since the top ruler now has its 1 over the 8 of the bottom ruler, we are now multiplying by 8: 2×8=16, 4×8=64, …